burcakotlu/GLANET/docs/source/instconfig.rst

 	$ cpanm JSON

-3. Download executable GLANET.jar  from :dudir:`glanet-jar-label`
+3. Download executable GLANET.jar  from :rst:role:`glanet-jar-label`

-4. Download Data.zip from :ref:`data-zip-label`  and extract it under a directory you name it, for example GLANET (e.g.: ~path/to/GLANET/).
+4. Download Data.zip from :rst:role:`data-zip-label`  and extract it under a directory you name it, for example GLANET (e.g.: ~path/to/GLANET/).
    Data.zip contains the necessary data for Annotation.
    The important point is that this directory must be the parent directory of extracted Data directory (e.g.: ~path/to/GLANET/Data).